Stije/SevereMalariaAnalysis/FactorsCausingDeath.md

 m$LPAR_pct[is.infinite(m$LPAR_pct)] = 0
 ```

-We run the multiple imputation using sequential linear models.
+We run the multiple imputation using chained equations.

+Imputation models V2

 First we setup these linear models.
 Random effect terms are added for study and country.